AlexWendland/public-note/Git Index.md

 type: index
 ---
 # Git
-This is my preferred (well ... to be honest the only one I have used) version control system.
-It allows complete distributed development on code, though most people use a centralised version of this on [[GitHub]], [[GitLab]], or if the are forced [[BitBucket]].
+Git is a version control system that I prefer and have experience using.
+It enables distributed development on code, although many people opt for a centralized version by using platforms such as [[GitHub]], [[GitLab]], or, if they have no choice, [[BitBucket]].

 # Index